 Read More about Aji Amarillo – A Staple Peruvian Pepper Variety

-Chili peppers come in all shapes, sizes, and colors.
+Chili peppers come in almost every shape, size, and color you can think of.
 From the orange and red striped varieties, to completely black varieties, you can basically find everything.
 Among the many varieties grown for ornamental purposes is the black pearl pepper.
-These gorgeous plants have dark foliage and dark peppers that ripen from purple to red.
-Black Pearl …
+These gorgeous plants have dark foliage and dark peppers that ripen from …

 Read More about Black Pearl Pepper – A Great Ornamental Variety